 2. Cloud Security Upheaval after Manufacturers Cloud Transition

-Cloud transition has been indeed helpful in uprising the productivity levels, but cloud security came as an aftermath for manufacturers!
-Perceived cloud security threats after cloud transition are one of the primary reasons behind this lagging adoption of cloud by manufacturers.
-The past several years have been punctuated with cloud security thefts and data breaches every few month’s time, which has confirmed most people’s misgivings about data security in these cloud-based apps.
-Still, it is perceived as an overcome finally.
+Cloud transition has been indeed helpful in uprising productivity levels, but cloud security came as an aftermath for manufacturers!
+After cloud transition, perceived cloud security threats are one of the primary reasons behind this lagging adoption of cloud by manufacturers.
+The past several years have been punctuated with cloud security thefts and data breaches every few months, which has confirmed most people’s misgivings about data security in these cloud-based apps.
+Still, it is perceived as an overcoming finally.
 It is an argument saying that cloud-based work systems are safer than conventional computing methods.
 Most such breaches are happening in applications that are using such cloud-based resources, including SaaS, and slightly more in those firms that rely more on traditional and outdated systems.
 Cloud security concerns are fading away as manufacturers are beginning to leverage their extensive existing knowledge base about digital data management.
 It uses services specially designed for the cloud, which are beginning to emerge, like the CASB solution for cloud security gradually.

 Manufacturers’ Call to Action

 There is a grave need for cloud security for the manufacturing industry.
 It is not accurate that most manufacturers are slow in adopting cloud-based systems.
-Instead, manufacturers move to cloud is always nuanced, usually recognizing about cloud-based apps as not yet totally appropriate in certain areas, including design, and the need for security solutions for processes including project management.
+Instead, manufacturers’ move to the cloud is always nuanced, usually recognizing cloud-based apps as not yet totally appropriate in certain areas, including design, and the need for security solutions for processes including project management.

 Most manufacturers today find ways of making use of such mature cloud-based capabilities by using a hybrid approach.
 While most other industries are making a steady march towards the cloud, the manufacturer’s cadre is pursuing such a hybrid approach and strategy.